Virtual Sampling: Reducing Waste in Design & Product Development

 The Impact on the Supply Chain

 Virtual sampling has the potential to revolutionize the supply chain in the fashion industry.
 By replacing physical samples with digital ones, companies can streamline their operations, reduce shipping costs, and minimize the environmental impact of transportation.
-This shift towards a more sustainable supply chain is not only beneficial for the environment but also aligns with the growing consumer demand for eco-friendly products.
+Additionally, when there are disruptions to physical supply chains, digital supply chain processes can continue forward, reducing the impact of world events and physical delays on production cycles.

 The Role of Artificial Intelligence in Virtual Sampling